 New topic 2018-03-02 16:37:09 description

 In 1919, the Delaware River Bridge Joint Commission was created to construct a bridge across the Delaware River connecting New Jersey and Philadelphia.
-The Delaware River Bridge was completed on July 1, 1926 and was renamed the Benjamin Franklin Bridge in 1956.
-From the time of its completion in 1926 until 1929, the Delaware River Bridge was longest suspension bridge in the world.
+The Delaware River Bridge was completed on July 1, 1926, and was renamed the Benjamin Franklin Bridge in 1956.
+From the time of its completion in 1926 until 1929, the Delaware River Bridge was the longest suspension bridge in the world.

 The original design called for six vehicular lanes, two streetcar lanes, and provisions for heavy rail in each direction outboard of the bridge's stiffening trusses.
 The design also specified two pedestrian walks located above the main deck level.